Plácido Domingo Resigns From LA Opera

 The singer's announcement was first reported by The Los Angeles Times.

 In a statement sent to NPR, Domingo wrote: "I hold The Los Angeles Opera dearly to my heart and count my work to create and build it as one of my most important legacies.
-However, recent accusations that have been made against me in the press have created an atmosphere in which my ability to serve this Company that I so love has been compromised.
+However, recent accusations that have been made against me in the press have created an atmosphere in which my ability to serve this company that I so love has been compromised.
 While I will continue to work to clear my name, I have decided that it is in the best interests of LA Opera for me to resign as its general director and withdraw from my future scheduled performances at this time.
-I do so with a heavy heart and at the same time wish to convey to the company's dedicated board and hard-working staff my deepest wishes that the LA Opera continue to grow and excel.
+I do so with a heavy heart and at the same time wish to convey to the company's dedicated board and hard-working staff my deepest wishes that the LA Opera continue to grow and excel."

 The Los Angeles news comes in the wake of Domingo's departure from New York's Metropolitan Opera last week.